-Students who need to contact a parent/guardian may do so from the phone in the office, or their own cell phone with permission from staff or during lunch hour.
+Students who need to contact a parent/guardian may do so from the phone in the office, or their own cell phone in the office.
 This phone will be limited to emergency or unexpected circumstances such as illness.
 Except in an emergency, students will not be called to the office to receive a phone call.
 Unavoidable messages will be delivered to the students prior to the end of the school day.